radian-software/straight.el/README.md

   arbitrary sources. `straight.el` does not support this and expects you to use a dedicated tool like [`use-package`][use-package] (with which integration is built in) for that purpose.
+* el-get has a user interface for package management that also displays package metadata, similarly to `package.el`. `straight.el` has no user interface for package management; any UI is provided by the user's `completing-read` framework.

 ### Comparison to Borg